Bull Creek (WA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bull Creek has 36 active public transport stops, all of which are bus stops.
-These stops are served by 20 different routes that together facilitate 4,103 weekly passenger trips.
-The accessibility of these services is considered good, with residents being an average of 262 meters away from the nearest stop.
+These stops are served by 20 different routes, offering a total of 4,103 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 262 meters from the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 71%, followed by train at 18% and bus at 7%.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport